-I would like to refer for gifted program
+I would like to refer for evaluation for

-services.
+gifted program services (check one):

+Talent Pool (GIA) (Grades K-2)

-Talent Pool (gr.
-K-2): Area(s) of strength
+Area(s) of strength

-General Intellectual Aptitude (gr.
-3-8): Area(s) of strength
+General Intellectual Aptitude (Grades 3-12)

+Area(s) of strength

 Visual Art (Grades 3-8)

-This student is in grade at School.
+This student is in grade school year school

-As the individual making the referral, I am the student's Teacher I Talent Pool Teacher Parent I make this referral on be Other (specify ehalf of myself
+As the individual making the referral, I am the student's:

-Signed

-Date
+Parent School Counselor

+Teacher I make this referral on behalf on the second se f myself

+Referral is based on the student's CogAT scores Other (specify)

 If teacher, give the following:

-SchoolGrade or subject tau ight
+School Grade or subject taught

+If parent, please initial: I consent to my child being evaluated through the administ assessments or tests, and the collection of relevant data, and would having him/her considered for placement in the program foraca visual arts gifted students if he/she is found eligible. d be interested in

+For all referrals:

-On the back of this paper, please write a description of characteristics that suggest exceptional ability or aptitu
+On the back of this paper, please write a description of this st udent's

+characteristics that suggest exceptional ability or aptitude.

+Signature Date

+Print name